Mohit-Verma-1688/aws-eks-bootsrap/README.md

 ## 1. Prepare the enviornment to bootstrap the EKS cluster using Terraform and Terragrunt.

-> Note: If you like to install EKS using another procedure, please proceed with that.
-Final goal is to have running EKS cluster with EFS, EBS, Ingress controller.

 - Prepare the AWS account and login to the console, create a user, policy and a role, then attach that role to policy to assing to user.
 Make sure to provide that user admin rights.
 This part needs some prior AWS IAM knowledge.
   * Refernece AWS docs -